squeuei/squeuei.github.io/index.md

 author: squeuei
 ---

-- _Keep it simple stupid._
+> _“Keep it simple stupid.”_ - A design principle first noted by the U.S. Navy in 1960.

-- _It's not to be a race horse but a Dienstpferd, a cavelry horse._
+> _“It was not to be a racehorse but a Dienstpferd, a cavalry horse.”_ - Kurt Tank

-- _Simple, few parts, easy to maintain, very strong._
+> _“Simple, few parts, easy to maintain, very strong.”_ - Chuck Yeager

-- _Smaller, Fewer, Lighter, Shorter, Beauty._
+> _Smaller, Fewer, Lighter, Shorter, Beauty._ -  the principle of manufacturing of Suzuki Motor Corp.